magento/magento2-page-builder/docs/getting-started/install-pagebuilder-examples.md

 - **[PageBuilderExtensionBanner](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBanner)** — This Banner extension module shows the basic pattern for customizing existing content types using appearances.

+## Additional extension modules

+- **[PageBuilderLazyLoading](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderLazyLoading)** — This module shows how to add lazy loading behavior to the Image content type.
+For this example, we use the [lazysizes](https://github.com/aFarkas/lazysizes) loader.
+Created by [Bruce Denham](https://magentocommeng.slack.com/messages/DA4LERA9L).
+- **[DeactivatingPageBuilder](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/DeactivatingPageBuilder)** — This example module shows you how to disable Page Builder for a particular page in Magento, specifically Pages, Blocks, and Dynamic Blocks.
+Created by [Bruce Denham](https://magentocommeng.slack.com/messages/DA4LERA9L).
+- **[PageBuilderExtensionBaseForms](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBaseForms)** — This module shows you how to remove fields and fieldsets from Page Builder's built-in forms.
+Created by [Bruce Denham](https://magentocommeng.slack.com/messages/DA4LERA9L).
+- **[PageBuilderExtensionText](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionText)** — This module shows you how to customize the Page Builder's Text toolbar, integrate your own theme's typography, and add TinyMCE's `code` plugin to the toolbar so you can view the HTML code directly.
+Created by [Bruce Denham](https://magentocommeng.slack.com/messages/DA4LERA9L).
+- **[PageBuilderExtensionSlider](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionSlider)** — This module shows you how to add `centerMode` and `centerPadding` settings from the [slick carousel](https://kenwheeler.github.io/slick/) used by the Slider.
+Create by [Bruce Denham](https://magentocommeng.slack.com/messages/DA4LERA9L).

 ## Example code for how-to topics

 **In Progress**.
 The how-to directories in the repo correspond to the how-to topics in this documentation.
 Each how-to directory provides the files and code changes featured in the how-to topics.